Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Experiments

 \subsection{One-shot image classification}

-\textbf{Task definition.} Here we define the one-shot image classification task (Figure \ref{fig:one_shot}(a)).
-For a transformer architecture, this can be formulated as an in-context learning setting.
+\textbf{Task definition.} The one-shot image classification task (\Figref{fig:one_shot}(a)) is formulated in an in-context learning setting.
 The network is presented with a sequence of three image-label pairs.
-The first two images belong to two distinct classes of a cathegorized dataset (Omniglot, fashionMNIST or MNIST in our case).
+The first two images belong to two distinct classes of a categorized dataset (Omniglot, FashionMNIST or MNIST in our case).
 They are assigned the label ``$+$'' or ``$-$'' in no particular order.
 The third image is assigned the label ``$?$'', and belongs to one of the classes of the first two images.
 The network has to output $\pm1$ according to the label of the matching image.
 The sequence is fed to the network as follows.
 Following the idea of the vision transformer (ViT) \citep{dosovitskiy2020image}, each image is divided into $p$ patches.
 The patch $i \in \{1,\ldots,p\}$ of image $a \in \{1,2,3\}$ corresponds to the token $x_{(a-1)p+i}$, for a total of $T=3p$ tokens.
 We encode the labels $+$, $-$, $?$ using three fixed random vectors $v_{+}, v_{-}, v_{?} \in \mathbb{R}^{N_{0}}$, which we directly add to each patch (i.e., token) of the corresponding image.
 We also encode the token position with additive sinusoidal positional encoding \citep{vaswani2017attention}.
 The network is trained on the Omniglot dataset \citep{omniglot}, while we test its classification accuracy on both in-distribution (ID) unseen classes of Omniglot, and out-of-distribution (OOD) FashionMNIST dataset (we also report results on MNIST in Appendix~\ref{sec:One-shot-appendix}).